Data and Technology: Work Smarter, Not Harder

-- If you could recommend a new way to solve a common problem that would save your company time and money, would you?
+- If you could recommend a new way to solve a common problem which would save your company time and money, would you?

-Once you recognize the value of actionable data, and you’re ready to take the next steps in your business intelligence and analytics journey, consider one more important question: How do you build a mobility and data strategy that opens a world of opportunity and makes an impact on your business and your assignees?
+Once you recognise the value of actionable data, and you are ready to take the next steps in your business intelligence and analytics journey, consider one more important question: How do you build a mobility and data strategy that opens a world of opportunity and makes an impact on your business and your assignees?